cloozo/PWA-CHL-2022/README.md

  ## Heroku Link: Link to deployed App in Heroku

---
-# USER STORY:
 ---
+## USER STORY:
+---
 AS AN avid traveler
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+  ## Installation
   ---
+  Clone repository from GitHub, then install all dependencies.

-# Technologies Used
+## Technologies Used
+---

 - Sequelize
 -MySql